simupy/simupy/README.rst

  - Python >= 3.6
  - NumPy >= 1.11
  - SciPy >= 0.18

-Much of the functionality also derives from SymPy >= 1.0.
+ - SymPy >= 1.0

+However, much of the functionality works without SymPy, so installation does not require it.

 Contributing
 ------------